PlayStation Productions: History

-Prior to the formation of PlayStation Productions, two PlayStation game adaptations were released: Heavenly Sword, released in 2014, and Ratchet & Clank, which was released by Gramercy Pictures in 2016 to generally negative reviews from critics.
-In addition, PlayStation Network began to produce and distribute their own original content by the spring of 2015.
-The first original scripted program, Powers, premiered on March 10, 2015, and ran for two full seasons.
-The series was cancelled on August 3, 2016.
-No further adaptations of PlayStation intellectual properties would be attempted until 2020.
+Two PlayStation adaptations were released under the now-defunct former production label PlayStation Originals prior to the creation of PlayStation Productions: Heavenly Sword, which was released in 2014, and Ratchet & Clank, which was released by Gramercy Pictures in 2016 to largely unfavorable reviews from critics.

+The PlayStation Network began to produce and distribute their own original content around the spring of 2015.
+The first original scripted program, Powers, aired on March 10, 2015, and ran for two complete seasons.
+The series was discontinued on August 3, 2016.
+Until 2020, no more attempts would be made to adapt PlayStation intellectual properties.

 Sony Interactive Entertainment launched PlayStation Productions in 2019 with a focus on adapting the company's video game franchises into films and television shows.
 An emphasis was placed on coordination between the film and television departments at Sony Pictures with the video game development studios at SIE Worldwide Studios.
 In December 2020, Tony Vinciquerra, Chairman and CEO of Sony Pictures, revealed that Sony was working on three movies and seven TV shows based on PlayStation video game content.

+Film

 Uncharted, based on the action-adventure video game series by Naughty Dog, was the first film produced by PlayStation Productions.
 It was theatrically released on February 18, 2022.
 A sequel is in development.
 Gran Turismo, based on the racing simulation video game series by Polyphony Digital, received a limited theatrical release on August 11, 2023, before expanding on August 25, 2023.
 Until Dawn, a feature film adaptation of the horror game by Supermassive Games, was released on April 25, 2025.
+PlayStation Productions was a partner studio on Resident Evil, which was theatrically released on September 18, 2026 and acts as a reboot of the Resident Evil film series based on the franchise of the same name by Capcom, making it the first project from the studio adapting a video game property not owned by SIE.

 Television and streaming

 The first television series from PlayStation Productions was an adaptation of Naughty Dog's The Last of Us, which premiered on HBO on January 15, 2023; a second season premiered on April 13, 2025.
 The series was renewed for a third season on April 9, 2025, ahead of its second season premiere.
-Twisted Metal, a television adaptation of the vehicular combat franchise, was released on Peacock on July 27, 2023.
-A second season was released on July 31, 2025.
+Twisted Metal, a television adaptation of the vehicular combat franchise, was released on Peacock on July 27, 2023; a second season was released on July 31, 2025.
+The series was renewed for a third season on November 18, 2025.
+A live-action television series based on Santa Monica Studio's God of War franchise for Amazon Prime Video is in production.